Pairadux/Pairadux/README.md

 - 👋 Hi, I’m @Artistro
 - 👀 I’m interested in anime, video games, wood working, and ATLA.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning python, HTML, CSS, and Javascript.
 - 📫 You can reach me at austincgause@gmail.com

 <!---